omerbayrakli/onurkeles/_pages/about.md

 Teaching
 ======
 Professionally, I have been teaching English as a foreign language to both university-level and K12 learners in different institutions.
 I am currently a student teacher at [Robert College](https://www.robcol.k12.tr) where I plan and teach lessons to 9th grade students.
 I am also one of the co-founders of the educational platform [FluentKid](fluentkid.com).
-My teaching philosophy include the integration of Computer Assisted Language Learning (CALL) and Task Based Language Teaching (TBLT).
-Please view my educational portfolio [page](https://kelesonur.com/portfolio/) to see sample lesson plans and materials.
-On this [page](https://kelesonur.com/year-archive/), I share my personal reflections concerning meaningful learning and technology incorporated classrooms.
+Please contact me if you would like to see sample lesson plans and materials.